 The county department of social services must refer refugee applicants for Refugee Cash Assistance who are aged, blind or disabled to the Social Security Administration to apply for cash assistance under the SSI program.
-A refugee eligible for Refugee Cash Assistance as well as SSI, may receive RCA until eligibility for SSI is determined, provided the conditions of eligibility for RCA continue to be met during this time.
+A refugee eligible for Refugee Cash Assistance as well as SSI, may receive RCA until eligibility for SSI is determined, provided the conditions of eligibility for Refugee Cash Assistance continue to be met during this time.

-Audit Objective - To determine that applicants were assigned to RCA only after they are determined ineligible for other programs such as Work First.
+Audit Objective - To determine that applicants were assigned to RCA only after determined ineligible for other programs such as Work First/TANF Program.